ldecicco-USGS/owi-blog/content/fileOptions.md

                                      origin = "1970-01-01"))
 ```

-Things to notice here, you can’t just use `grep`.
+Things to notice here, you can't just use `grep`.

 ``` r
 min_bytes <- 100000